-PRICE: Was the city of Harford supportive in any other ways?
+NAN: Was the city of Hartford supportive in any other ways?

 Also, we are younger folks willing to take a risk and I think the city ultimately wants to drive more small business owners downtown.
 I think that’s a major focus for them right now.